Replicating objects created with server-side encryption (SSE-C, SSE-S3, SSE-KMS)

 Server-side encryption with customer-provided keys (SSE-C)

-For more information about server-side encryption, see Protecting data using server-side encryption.
+For more information about server-side encryption, see Protecting data with server-side encryption.

 This topic explains the permissions that you need to direct Amazon S3 to replicate objects that have been encrypted by using server-side encryption.
 This topic also provides additional configuration elements that you can add and example Amazon Identity and Access Management (IAM) policies that grant the necessary permissions for replicating encrypted objects.

-For an example with step-by-step instructions, see Replicating encrypted objects.
-For information about creating a replication configuration, see Replicating objects.
+For an example with step-by-step instructions, see Enabling replication for encrypted objects.
+For information about creating a replication configuration, see Replicating objects within and across Regions.

 Note